-Welcome to Buxton Hotels Site
+Welcome to the Buxton Hotels Website

 Here we have 8 of the best hotels that Buxton has to offer you, where you can get a comfortable night’s sleep after a day of exploring this beautiful town in the heart of the Peak District.